nalyd-ikuzus/NewLang/README.md

 ### **Introducing NewLang: A Language Based on George Orwell's 1984**

-By: Donovan Felton, Dylan Suzuki, CJ Hansen, Gabriel Werner, Juan Ballesteros and Ahtziri Gutierrez
+By: Donovan Felton, Dylan Suzuki, CJ Hansen, Gabriel Warner, Juan Ballesteros and Ahtziri Gutierrez

 In the year 2025, the programming domain has become a playground of division and ambiguity.
 With so many choices—C, Java, JavaScript—how can we decide which one to master?
 This confusion stems from too much freedom, too much individuality.
 But now, a new language emerges to solve this problem: **NewLang**.